Newman’s Cool Hand

 I suppose my list of faves ain’t too far removed from that of most others, with Cool Hand Luke (1967) and Slap Shot (1976) at the top, and The Hustler (1961) not too far behind.

 Got a kick out of George Roy Hill’s The Sting (1973), too, though wouldn’t necessarily rate it an “all-time” best film (as some do).
-A terrific “popcorn” movie, though, that consistently entertains without necessarily giving one more nourishing “food” for thought.
+A terrific “popcorn” movie, however, that consistently entertains without necessarily giving one more nourishing “food” for thought.
 Besides, I’m a sucker for both the period (1930s) and the subject (grifting, writ small and large), from which much of the hard-boiled fiction I like comes, too.

-While the film as a whole is not really about poker, The Sting contains what many consider one of the all-time best poker scenes in movie history.
+While the film as a whole is not specifically about poker, The Sting contains what many consider one of the all-time best poker scenes in movie history.
 There are several fun, memorable moments along the way as the film relates its clever story of how con men Henry Gondorff (Newman) and Johnny Hooker (Robert Redford) set up an elaborate scheme to get even with mob boss Doyle Lonnegan (Robert Shaw).
-But the scene in which Gondorff successfully outhustles Lonnegan in a game of five card draw in some ways transcends the entire story, succinctly conveying in five short minutes the movie’s entire raison d'être.
+But the scene in which Gondorff successfully outhustles Lonnegan in a game of five-card draw in some ways transcends the entire story, succinctly conveying in five short minutes the movie’s entire raison d'être.

 Like I say, many cite the scene as an especially good poker scene.
 David Spanier singles it out for praise in his chapter in Total Poker about poker and gambling in movies.
 (Spanier also happens to highlight The Hustler in that chapter as a quintessential cinematic exploration of lessons that apply to poker, despite the fact that it is not a poker film.)
 Why is it such a good poker scene?
-I can think of a few reasons.Shaw and Newman both play it well, although in some respects it isn’t the sort of scene that demands too much from the actors.
-The scene does function to help move the film’s twisty plot along, but it also provides a perfect setting in which to dramatize the characters’ relationships with one another.
-In other words, unlike in a lot of films that feature poker, here the game is well-integrated into the narrative as a whole.
+I can think of a few reasons.

 But, really.
 Not playing fair is what this entire film is about, yes?
-Thus are we as surprised as Lonnegan -- and his lackey (check out his expression in the pic above).
+Thus are we almost as surprised as Lonnegan -- and his lackey (check out his expression in the pic above).

 I could say more, but here . . . just take a look for yourself: